kobsio/kobs/docs/plugins/signalsciences.md

 ## Configuration

-To use the Signal Sciences plugin the following configuration is needed in the satellites configuration file:
+The Signal Sciences plugin can only be used within the `hub`.
+To use the Signal Sciences plugin the following configuration is needed:

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |